BMCV/segmetrics/README.rst

 This tool is also available as a `web-app for the Galaxy platform`_.

-.. _web-app on the Galaxy platform: https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/imgteam/segmetrics/ip_segmetrics/1.4.0-1
+.. _web-app for the Galaxy platform: https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/imgteam/segmetrics/ip_segmetrics/1.4.0-1

 The documentation is available here: https://segmetrics.readthedocs.io